-These condensed interim consolidated financial statements have been prepared on a going concern basis.
-The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-These condensed interim consolidated financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classification that would be necessary should the Company be unable to continue as a going concern.
+These consolidated financial statements have been prepared on a going concern basis.
+The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities in the normal course of business.
+These consolidated financial statements do not include any adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classification that would be necessary should the Company be unable to continue as a going concern.
 These adjustments could be material.

 The recoverability of the amounts shown for mineral properties and related deferred costs is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development, and upon future profitable production or proceeds from disposition of the mineral properties.
-Given the nature of the Company's operations, there is no assurance that the Company will be successful in raising additional financing.
+Due to the difficult market conditions facing junior uranium exploration companies there is no assurance that the Company will be successful in raising additional financing.
 The amounts shown as mineral property costs represent acquisition costs incurred to date, net of recoveries.

 Given that the Company does not generate recurring revenues from operations and other factors as noted, a material uncertainty exists which may cast significant doubt regarding the Company's ability to continue as a going concern.
 Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
-At January 31, 2024, the Company had cash and cash equivalents of \$15.3 million (April 30, 2023: \$11.5 million).
-The Company has a loss of \$6.1 million for the nine months ended January 31, 2024 (January 31, 2023: \$5.6 million).
+At April 30, 2024, the Company has cash and cash equivalents of \$11.3 million (April 30, 2023: \$11.5 million).
+The Company has a loss of \$8.0 million for the year ended April 30, 2024 (April 30, 2023: \$9.3 million).
 Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of the Company's exploration projects.
 Management is working to option, joint venture or sell its individual exploration projects.